Skip to content

 Cars

-An excellent motorway, highway, and federal road network connects Austria with its neighboring countries.
+An excellent network of motorways, dual carriageways and federal roads stretches across the entire country and also connects Austria with its neighbouring countries.
 All main border check points are open day and night.
 In general, Austrian traffic regulations and traffic signals are similar to those enforced in other European countries.

 Ownership